If you’re looking for the best aphasia treatment for yourself or a loved one, then you’ve come to the right place.

 Whatever you repeat over and over and over is what your brain gets skilled at.

-So if you struggle with finding the right words, then practicing naming exercises over and over and over will help retrain your brain to get better at finding the right word.
+So if you struggle with finding the right words, then practice naming exercises regularly.
+The repetition will help retrain your brain to get better at finding the right word.

 How to Get More Reps In